-- Conversely – if a customer has currently included an overseas holiday and this will be removed when the customer purchases a home (i.e. discretionary spending) this is where conversations and documentation become essential to supporting the figure used in servicing
+- Conversely – if a client has currently included an overseas holiday and this will be removed when the client purchases a home (i.e. discretionary spending) this is where conversations and documentation become essential to supporting the figure used in servicing

-- Customers who are First Home Owners and currently renting, you would not include future rental post-settlement.
+- Clients who are First Home Owners and currently renting, you would not include future rental post-settlement.

-Your customer may not be aware of all utilities and rates.
-Therefore you need to ensure a conversation is held with the customer, documented and the living expense you use for servicing inclusive of these amounts.
+Your client may not be aware of all utilities and rates.
+Therefore you need to ensure a conversation is held with the client, documented and the living expense you use for servicing inclusive of these amounts.